 Frequently asked questions

 Can I earn an on-line Bachelor's degree (BS) in Welding Engineering or Materials Science and Engineering?

 We do not offer an on-line Bachelor's degree in either Welding Engineering or Materials Science and Engineering.

-Can I earn a Master of Science or a Certificate in Materials Science and Engineering?
+Can I earn a Master of Science in Materials Science and Engineering?

 Currently we do not offer an on-line Master of Science degree in Materials Science and Engineering.
 However, you are welcome to enroll in any on-line MSE courses that you feel would deepen your understanding of MSE.

 What if my undergraduate engineering degree is from a non-ABET accredited college or university?